 Waitangi Regional Park

-Atea A Rangi Star Compass
+Ātea a Rangi Star Compass

-- the navigation skills and tools of ancient Māori who navigated the oceans to arrive here.
-The first Europeans to arrive in Hawke's Bay also visited or landed here.
+- the navigation skills and tools of ancient Māori who navigated the oceans to arrive here and settle (PDF)

 Where is Waitangi Regional Park?

 - At Waitangi (northern) - from State Highway 2 , approximately 10 minutes drive from both Hastings and Napier, takes you to Ātea A Rangi Star Compass and Waitangi Estuary